kylephillips/favorites/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple and flexible favorite buttons for any post type.
+Favorites for any post type.
+Easily add favoriting/liking, wishlists, or any other similar functionaliyt using the developer-friendly API.

 == Description ==